-- 11-1 A school may sponsor separate girls and boys teams in a sport where selection for such teams is based on competitive skill or the sport is a contact sport, subject to the following rules: - 11-1-1 If a sport is offered for both boys and girls, girls must play on the girls team and boys must play on the boys team. - 11-1-2 Teams of the opposite sex shall not compete against each other in any interscholastic athletic contest. - 11-2 A school may sponsor only one team in a sport for members of one sex and not sponsor a team in that sport for members of the opposite sex.
-Contact sports are football, basketball, and wrestling. - 11-2-1 If a school sponsors only a single team in a sport: - a.
-Girls are eligible to participate on boys' teams. - b.
-Boys are not eligible to participate on girls' teams.
+11-1 A school may sponsor separate girls and boys teams in a sport where selection for such teams is based on competitive skill or the sport is a contact sport, subject to the following rules:

+- 11-1-1 If a sport is offered for both boys and girls, girls must play on the girls team and boys must play on the boys team. - 11-1-2 Teams of the opposite sex shall not compete against each other in any interscholastic athletic contest. - 11-2 A school may sponsor only one team in a sport for members of one sex and not sponsor a team in that sport for members of the opposite sex.
+Contact sports are football, basketball, and wrestling. - 11-2-1 If a school sponsors only a single team in a sport:a.
+Girls are eligible to participate on boys teams.b.
+Boys are not eligible to participate on girls teams. - 11-3 TRANSGENDER STUDENT PARTICIPATION NOTE: Until codified by law, the IHSAA will follow the federal executive order #14201 signed February 5, 2025.